 (Concord, NH) - Today, Congresswoman Annie Kuster (NH-02), the Ranking Member of the House Veterans Affairs’ Subcommittee on Oversight and Investigations, led a bipartisan group of 11 members of Congress in demanding action from Department of Veterans Affairs Secretary Robert Wilkie to address the department’s failure to properly review the cases of veterans who sought help for Military Sexual

-(Washington, DC) - Congresswoman Annie Kuster (NH-02) released the following statement on today’s vote by the House of Representatives to pass the Republican tax plan:
+(Concord, NH) - Congresswoman Annie Kuster (NH-02) released the following statement on the passing of Senator John McCain:

 In The News